-Here are the 85+ startups that launched today at Y Combinator’s W19 Demo Day 1
+Here are the 85+ startups that launched at YC’s W19 Demo Day 1

 Brew.com: A subscription-based podcasting app tackling the podcast monetization problem.
 Brew costs users $5 per month and helps creators of all levels earn money for their content by paying them on a per listen basis.
 The startup launched the app last week with exclusive shows from eight creators, including YouTubers Boogie2988 and Jack Vale, who each have millions of followers on YouTube.
 Brew currently has 200 creators on its waitlist.
 We previously covered Brew on TechCrunch here.

 Sapling Intelligence: Sapling Intelligence wants to be a Grammarly for the enterprise.
 The company’s deep-learning writing assistant can help messaging stay on-brand with a uniform voice that can be tuned to approach different audiences.
-Their product is a browser extension that sits on top of products like Zendesk and Salesforce
+Their product is a browser extension that sits on top of products like Zendesk and Salesforce.

 Evo.Do: The developer of a codeless test automation tool for the gaming industry and other digital products.
 The company says its AI-enabled bots are as smart and flexible at identifying bugs in games as a human.
 The bots are able to find bugs in minutes with no human intervention; one bot works faster and more efficiently than one human tester.